thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

         title: 'Select the "Markdown/HTML Card" from the "Cards" widgets bundle;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-3-pe.png
-        title: 'Specify the "Selected entity" alias as the data source and add the following data keys: "address," "floor," "officeManager," "email," and "phone";'
+        title: 'Specify the "Selected entity" alias as the data source and add the following data keys: "floor," "officeManager," "email," and "phone".
+Then, click "Add datasource" to add another datasource;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-4-pe.png
+        title: 'Input "Entity with relation to dashboard state (asset)" as alias name.
+Then, click "Create a new one!";'
+    4:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-5-pe.png
+        title: 'Specify "Relation type" as filter type.
+Turn on "Use dashboard state entity as root" option.
+Set the direction to "To", and maximum relation level to "1";'
+    5:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-6-pe.png
+        title: 'Add a relation filter: set "Contains" as relation type, and "Asset" as entity type.
+Then, click "Add";'
+    6:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-7-pe.png
+        title: 'Add "Address" to the data keys row;'
+    7:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-8-pe.png
         title: 'Navigate to the "Appearance" tab.
 Fill in the "Markdown/HTML Template" and "Markdown/HTML CSS" sections with the appropriate values, using those provided in the documentation;'
-    4:
+    8:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-5-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-9-pe.png
         title: 'Navigate to the "Widget card" tab, turn off "Enable fullscreen" and "Enable data export" options.
 Click "Add" to confirm adding the widget;'
-    5:
+    9:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-6-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-10-pe.png
         title: 'Resize the widget to your liking.
 Afterwards, save the dashboard;'
-    6:
+    10:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-7-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-11-pe.png
         title: 'We have added an information card about the office.'

 device-coordinates-1: